-Radio in Jersey has been even more fun as you get gifted with an unusual addition to the callsign (secondary prefix letter 'J') which can prompt the occasional 'pile up', have found a lot of new friends as well as joining and ultimately becoming the club secretary for the local radio club (see related page) and producing their club newsletter with help from my friend Mike (currently 2J0SZI), also helping to get the local Jersey Amateur Radio Repeater on VHF back on air.
-April 2009 saw myself and another local amateur Steve (MJ0SIT) taking and passing the exam for the full transmitting license (with help and assistance from Mike GJ0PDJ and Phil GJ3ECC) which has opened up even more possibilities.
-Other new projects include the introduction of Raynet to the island by local amateurs GJ7DNJ and GJ8PVL as well as my early first stumblings with a morse key.
+Radio in Jersey was even more fun as you get gifted with an unusual addition to the callsign (secondary prefix letter 'J') which can prompt the occasional 'pile up', have found a lot of new friends as well as joining and ultimately became the club secretary for the local radio club (see related page) and producing their club newsletter with help from my friend Mike (currently 2J0SZI), also helping to get the local Jersey Amateur Radio Repeater on VHF back on air.
+April 2009 saw myself and another local amateur Steve (MJ0SIT) taking and passing the exam for the full transmitting license (with help and assistance from Mike GJ0PDJ and Phil GJ3ECC) which opened up even more possibilities.

-I have previously held the role of RSGB Deputy Regional Manager for the Channel Island of Jersey and can still be contacted via my email address for any matters related to the radio club and amateur radio generally here in Jersey including training etc.
+I have previously held the role of RSGB Deputy Regional Manager for the Channel Island of Jersey and am more than happy to assist with any matters related to the radio club and amateur radio in Jersey and beyond.

-With regret the shack of MJ0RZD at Rozel in Jersey was dismantled and packed away as of March 2011, MJ0RZD will continue to operate from temporary locations portable and courtesy of GJ3DVC or in France as F4VPJ (see the relevant pages here)
+With regret the shack of MJ0RZD at Rozel in Jersey was dismantled and packed away as of March 2011, MJ0RZD continues to operate from temporary locations portable and courtesy of GJ3DVC or in France as F4VPJ (see the relevant pages here).

 So thats it, hope to hear you on air,